Hendra virus factsheet

 Signs have included fever, increased heart rate, difficulty and/or rapid breathing, depression, weakness and neurological signs such as an uncoordinated gait, head tilt, muscle twitching, apparent vision loss and/or aimless walking.

-Hendra disease is a notifiable exotic disease and any suspected or confirmed cases must be reported immediately to Agriculture Victoria on the Emergency Animal Disease Watch Hotline 1800 675 888 (24/7) or to your local Agriculture Victoria Animal Health and Welfare staff.
+Hendra disease is a Notifiable Disease, and any suspected cases must be immediately reported to Agriculture Victoria on the Emergency Animal Disease Hotline.

 How can I reduce the risk of horses becoming infected?

 The single most effective way to reduce the risk of Hendra virus infection in horses is to vaccinate.
 Annual boosters, (following the initial priming course of injections) have been proven to protect horses from infections and reduce shedding in clinical cases.
+Importantly, vaccination of horses secondarily protects humans from Hendra infection.

-Isolate new horses to your property, especially if they have travelled or co-mingled at equine events with horses from areas where Hendra cases have been previously detected (i.e. northern NSW or Queensland).
+Isolate new horses to your property, especially if they have travelled or co-mingled at equine events with horses from areas where Hendra cases have been previously detected (i.e. NSW or Queensland).
 Carefully monitor their health and report any signs of illness early.

 Remove horse feed and water containers from under trees where flying foxes may be roosting or feeding.